 If you opt for the MSc track Transport & Planning in Delft, you will be studying at one of the top five European traffic research institutes.
 An institute which strives to bridge the gap between research and practice and which, for this reason, works closely with authorities and companies.

-The master track Transport & Planning of the MSc Civil Engineering focuses on infrastructure, passenger transportation, and road and railway traffic.
-Key characteristic is the quantitative approach: we model the transport system in order to assess its performance and its effects.
-These models are used to develop new and innovative measures in the field of transportation.
+The master track Transport & Planning of the MSc Civil Engineering focuses on transport and infrastructure networks, passenger transport, and road and railway traffic systems.
+Key characteristic is the quantitative approach: we model the transport and traffic systems in order to assess their performance and their effects.
+These models are used to develop new and innovative measures in the field of transport and traffic.

-The curriculum of the MSc track Transport & Planning consists of three parts:
+The current curriculum of the MSc track Transport & Planning consists of three parts:

 - Electives (20 etcs) which you choose from MSc-courses offered by Transport & Planning and any other MSc-courses.
 Other options are an internship (CIE4040-9, 10 ects, experience how it is to work in practice), an interdisciplinary project (CIE4061-09, 10 ects), and an individual research or design assignment (CIE5050-09, 10 ects).

 - MSc-Thesis (40 ects) (CIE5060-09) where you demonstrate you’ve mastered the knowledge and skills taught in this MSc on a Transport & Planning topic you can select yourself.